Read in 4 minutes

 For example, if you want to uninstall the

 sudo yum remove java-1.8.0-openjdk-devel

-Now that you have learned how to install and manage different Java versions on your CentOS server, your next step could be to install one of the many applications which runs on Java, such as Tomcat, JBoss/WildFly, Jetty, Glassfish, WebLogic, Cassandra, Jenkins ..etc
+Now that you have learned how to install and manage different Java versions on your CentOS server, your next step could be to install one of the many applications that run on Java, such as Tomcat, JBoss/WildFly, Jetty, Glassfish, WebLogic, Cassandra, Jenkins, , Gradle ..etc

 If you have any questions feel free to leave a comment.